techidaily/site-ai-voice-clone/source/_posts/best-text-to-audio-converters-of-all-times.md

 #### Rating

- Synthesys has received a[4.3 out of 5](https://www.g2.com/products/synthesys-ai-studio/reviews) rating with 15 reviews.
+ Synthesys has received a [4.3 out of 5](https://www.g2.com/products/synthesys-ai-studio/reviews) rating with 15 reviews.

 #### Device Compatibility